Texans get franchise QB in Stroud, trade up for LB Anderson

 Stroud joins a team that has failed to find a reliable quarterback in the two seasons since Deshaun Watson requested a trade before being traded to the Cleveland Browns.
 Davis Mills has started most of the last two seasons, going 5-22-1 in 28 games with 26 starts as the Texans were among the NFL’s worst teams.

-Anderson was a three-year starter with the Crimson Tide, where he piled up 204 tackles, including 58 1/2 tackles for losses and 34 1/2 sacks.
+Anderson was a three-year starter with the Crimson Tide, where he piled up 204 tackles, including 58 1/2 tackles for losses and 34 1/2 sacks, which ranked second on Alabama's all-time list.

+The 6-foot-4, 243-pound Anderson was the second player in history to win the Bronko Nagurski Award as the nation’s top defensive player twice.
+He also won the Chuck Bednarik Trophy given to the nation's top defender and the Rotary Lombardi Award, given to the best lineman in college football, last season.

+Houston is the first team to make two of the first three picks in the draft since Washington selected linebacker LaVar Arrington second and offensive tackle Chris Samuels third in 2000.

 The Texans hired former player DeMeco Ryans to coach the team this offseason as they try to turn things around after winning just 11 games combined in the past three seasons.

+Anderson is excited to play for Ryans, who also starred as a linebacker Alabama.

+“I’m just super blessed, super excited to be a part of something so special and a part of a lot of great defensive minds that just share the same mindset and mentality,” Anderson said.
+“To go from one coach like coach Saban to another coach that was at 'Bama and knows the process and knows the standard and has the expectation, that’s exactly what I needed.”

-The 12th pick they sent to Arizona was part of the deal for Watson. ___
+The 12th pick the Texans sent to Arizona was part of the deal for Watson. ___

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL